Matej Peljhan, EFIAP, MF FZS – Slovenia

 He has been a photographer since 2009.
 He takes photos in an unusual way – because he can only manage a camera with his left hand, the camera needs to be turned upside down.

-He holds the tittle master of photography, which is the highest title you can obtain in Slovene photography.
-He has presented his work at 18 independent exhibitions in Slovenia and abroad, and has received over a hundred prizes.
+He holds the title master of photography, which is the highest title you can obtain in Slovene photography.
+He has presented his work at 18 independent exhibitions in Slovenia and abroad and has received over a hundred prizes.
 Two of his works are included in the photographic collection of the Museum and galleries of the city of Ljubljana.

 He published his work in monograph titled Fotografije/Photographies (2012) and he is the co-author of the book Za-govor podob – philosophy of photographic gaze (2011).
 His photos, interviews, and features about him have been published and presented in numerous media in Slovenia and across the world (Delo, Dnevnik, Digitalna kamera, 7 Dni, RTV SLO, POP TV, Reader’s Digest, Digital Photography, Schwartzweiss, Nikon Pro Magazine, 1x Magazine, Huffington Post, BBC, Daily Mail, Globo, Stern, El Diario Sur, Pro Sieben, Nippon TV, Buzzfeed, Mashable, Petapixel, Bored Panda and others).